sundeep-kp/Auto-login-framework/README.md

 Currently constructed **especially for Cyberoam login for IIITnr internet portal**.
 *May develop into a multi-tool later on… who knows.*
 <br>
+{currently supported only for linux, windows support soon...}
 ---
 <br>
 ## Instructions to Install